mediaexplorer74/Win3Mu/ReadMe.md

 https://www.youtube.com/watch?v=OBpEU0PXbYM

-## How-to
+## How-to to improve this RnD project

-- Create some work folder, i.e. c:\win3mu
+- Clone the src code

+- Use VS 2022 to RnD it

+- Learn the differences .NET 4.8 and .NET Standard 1.4

-- unpack win3mu.zip and ski.zip to c:\win3mu
+- Downgrade the code to 1.4...

-- if you want to register "Convert to Win3Mu" command (at desktop popup/hot menu), just run cmd.exe as Administator, change dir to c:\win3mu and type/enter the command: win3mutool /register
+- Debug, fix bugs, etc.

+- Get your UWP benefits

 See "Repackage with Win3mu" video if you don't undestand this cool feature :)